header parallax image

 The Death of Adolf Hitler

-reported to Hitler that the ammunition of the defenders would be exhausted at some point that evening.
+Early on April 30th, General Helmuth Otto Weidling, who was the last German commander of the Berlin defense area, reported to Hitler that the defenders’ ammunition would be exhausted at some point that evening.
 He was given permission to attempt a breakout through the Red Army lines encircling Berlin.
 Later that afternoon, Hitler and his wife (Braun) committed suicide.
 Their bodies were cremated close to his bunker.
 Upon his death, Hitler’s will appointed Admiral Karl Dönitz as the Reichspräsident or “President” of the country.
 Joseph Goebbels was appointed as the new Reichskanzler or Chancellor of Germany.

 Battle of Berlin References